selection of currently available images (new or from the archive)

 printed on acid free Hahnemuhle Photo Rag paper for the best quality

 and archive life.
-This is the image's 'master print' and as such only
+This is the image's 'master print' and as such usually

 The 'original' prints are printed on the same paper type as the 'gallery'